 Please take the time to read and absorb the information presented here.
 If you have any questions or concerns, please Contact Lisa.
-You may also want to take a moment and read the post about Expectations.

 - What is this course all about?